 What Do I Need to Know to Pick the Right Factoring Company?

-• Rates and Fees: Was their fee structure clearly explained and easy to understand?
+• Rates and Fees: Was their fee structure clearly communicated and easy to understand?

 • Contract Terms: Were their terms and conditions clearly stated in the agreement?